rutvijkumarshah/WatsiAndroidApp/README.md

 ### Social Network

-* See list of fully funded patients and read his/her story.
 * Share patients story on my facebook,twitter,whatsApp.
 * Each patients story can be shared on social networks.Share will ask friends to donate for the patient.
 * Receives "high five" notification when the patient ( whom I have donated) got fully funded.